 Children and COVID—What’s Known

-In two new papers, pediatricians from Columbia University Irving Medical Center and NewYork-Presbyterian Morgan Stanley Children's Hospital describe two types of serious, but rare, COVID-19 disease that can occur in children.
+In two new papers, pediatricians from the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center and NewYork-Presbyterian Morgan Stanley Children's Hospital describe two types of serious, but rare, COVID-19 disease that can occur in children.

 Reports describing COVID-19 infection in children have been relatively limited, and the new papers are among a few that characterize the disease in a significant number of children.